Home

 Other Essential Kitchen Utensils

 Pictured to the left is a really great kitchen helper.
-This is a mallet made of heavy (and beautiful) stainless steel.
+This is a mallet made of heavy (and beautiful) materials.

 I use it to flatten chicken breasts for searing and certain cuts of meat for specific recipes.
 Because it weighs about two pounds it requires little effort to accomplish the tasks.